yjH510429/InfiniteTalk/README.md

 --teacache_thresh: A coefficient used for TeaCache acceleration —-sample_text_guide_scale： When not using LoRA, the optimal value is 5.
 After applying LoRA, the recommended value is 1.
 —-sample_audio_guide_scale： When not using LoRA, the optimal value is 4.
 After applying LoRA, the recommended value is 2.
+—-sample_audio_guide_scale： When not using LoRA, the optimal value is 4.
+After applying LoRA, the recommended value is 2.
+--max_frame_num: The max frame length of the generated video.
 ```

 #### 1. Inference